A sharp threshold for collapse of the random triangular group: Introduction

 \section{Introduction}

-Let \pres\ denote a group presentation, where $S$ is the set of generators and $R$ is the set of relators.
+Let $P = \pres$ denote a group presentation, where $S$ is the set of generators and $R$ is the set of relators.
 A group generated by a presentation $P$ is called a \textit{triangular group} if $R$ consists of cyclically reduced words of length three over the alphabet $S\cup S^{-1}$, that is if $R$ consists of words of the form $abc$ such that $a\neq b^{-1}$, $b\neq c^{-1}$ and $c\neq a^{-1}$.
-Here we consider the following binomial model $\rtg$ of the random triangular group. $\rtg$ is a group given by a random triangular group presentation with $n$ generators such that each cyclically reduced word of length three over the alphabet $S\cup S^{-1}$ is present in $R$ independently with probability $p$.
+Here we consider the random triangular group $\rtg$ defined as a group given by a random triangular group presentation with $n$ generators and such that each cyclically reduced word of length three over the alphabet $S\cup S^{-1}$ is present in $R$ independently with probability $p=p(n)$.

-We study the asymptotic properties of random triangular groups when the number of generators $n$ goes to infinity.
+We study the asymptotic properties of the random triangular group when the number of generators $n$ goes to infinity.
 Thus, for a group property $\mathcal{P}$ and a function $p(n)$, we say that $\Gamma(n,p(n))$ has $\mathcal{P}$ \textit{asymptotically almost surely} (a.a.s.), if the probability that $\Gamma(n,p(n))$ has this property tends to 1 as $n\rightarrow \infty$.

-Random triangular groups were introduced by \.Zuk \cite{Z2003}.
-In particular, he showed that for every constant $\epsilon>0$, if $p \leq n^{-3/2-\epsilon}$, then a.a.s. $\rtg$ is an infinite, hyperbolic group, while for $p \geq n^{-3/2+\epsilon}$, a.a.s. $\rtg$ collapses to the trivial group.
-Antoniuk, \L uczak and {S}wi\c{a}tkowski~\cite{ALS2013} detected a one-side sharp threshold for collapsibility of $\rtg$ proving that there exists a constant $C > 0$ such that for $p \geq Cn^{-3/2}$ a.a.s. $\rtg$ collapses to the trivial group.
-In this paper we show that the bound for the property of $\rtg$ being infinite and hyperbolic can be also improved.
+The notion of the random triangular group was introduced by \.Zuk \cite{Z2003}.
+In particular, he showed that for every constant $\epsilon>0$, if $p \leq n^{-3/2-\epsilon}$, then a.a.s. $\rtg$ is an infinite, hyperbolic group, while for $p \geq n^{-3/2+\epsilon}$, a.a.s. $\rtg$ collapses to the trivial group (his result is stated for a somewhat different, yet equivalent, model of random triangular group).
+Antoniuk, \L uczak and \'{S}wi\c{a}tkowski~\cite{ALS2013} improved this result from one side and showed that there exists a constant $C > 0$ such that for $p \geq Cn^{-3/2}$ a.a.s.\ $\rtg$ collapses to the trivial group.
+They also asked if there exists a constant $c>0$ such that for $p<c n^{-3/2}$ a.a.s.\ $\rtg$ is infinite.